anthoeknee/antifennel/README.md

 ## Limitations

-The Antifennel compiler assumes its input file is valid Lua; it does not attempt to give good error messages when provided with files that won't parse.
+The Antifennel compiler assumes its input file is valid Lua 5.1; it does not attempt to give good error messages when provided with files that won't parse or support newer features of Lua.

 Antifennel will never emit variadic operators, hashfns, or pattern matches, even in cases that would result in much better code.